The MacBook Pro 2021 failed to make an appearance at WWDC 2021, despite prior reports suggesting an imminent reveal.

 Keep scrolling down for everything else we know about the upcoming Apple MacBook Pro 2021, and make sure this page is bookmarked for future updates.

-There’s been no indication of price so far, but it’s possible Apple will stick to the same price point as the existing Intel MacBook Pro model, as it did with the M1 MacBook Air and 13-inch MacBook Pro.
+There’s been no indication of price so far, but it’s possible Apple will stick to the same price point as the existing Intel MacBook Pro model.

 The existing 16-inch MacBook Pro currently has a starting price of £2399, although we’ve no idea how much Apple will charge for the rumoured 14-inch MacBook Pro.